EchoStatements/echostatements.github.io/_posts/2025-09-28-Crinkled-Arcs-And-Brownian-Motion.md

 Fourier basis and to see what the components look like.

-Recall that absolutely integrable period function with period 2 and only finitely many maxima, minima and discontinuities can be written as
+Recall that absolutely integrable period function with period 2 and only finitely many maxima, minima and discontinuities can be written as:

 $$\phi(x) = a_0 + \sum_{n=1}^\infty a_n \cos nx + \sum_{n=1}^\infty b_n \sin nx,$$

 for some $$a_0, a_1, \ldots$$ and some $$b_1, b_2, \ldots$$.
 However, since our functions are in